 Fate/stay night: Even though he doesn't really fit this trope in terms of personality (or height for that matter), Shirou Emiya seems to be quite conscious about being "too short," even though he's actually normal height.
 It seems like he'll eventually go through an insane growth spurt, but chances are that this spurt is of unnatural causes.

-The 4th case of Ace Attorney: Invesigations is set 7 years before the rest of the cases.
-Various jokes are made about the then 13-year-old Franiziska von Karma being short.
+The 4th case of Ace Attorney Investigations is set 7 years before the rest of the cases.
+Various jokes are made about the then-13-year-old Franziska von Karma being short.
 Any of the comments that are said aloud end in a lash from her whip.
-This is the only place these jokes are made as she's in her late teens or early 20s and isn't (as) short.
+This is the only place these jokes are made, as in the main setting she's in her late teens or early 20s and isn't (as) short.

 Paul Hammerbro from Bowser's Kingdom.
 The only one shorter than him is Jeff and Paul has a temper to match.